informalsystems/hermes/guide/src/transactions.md

 where:

-- `ibc-datagram` - identifies the "main" IBC message that is being sent, e.g. conn-init, conn-try, chan-open-init, etc. To ensure successfull processing on the receiving chain, the majority of these commands build and send two messages: one `UpdateClient` message followed by the actual IBC message.
+- `ibc-datagram` - identifies the "main" IBC message that is being sent, e.g. `conn-init`, `conn-try`, `chan-open-init`, etc. To ensure successful processing on the receiving chain, the majority of these commands build and send two messages: one `UpdateClient` message followed by the actual IBC message.
 These two messages are included in a single transaction.
 This is done for all IBC datagrams that include proofs collected from the source chain.

     The messages that do not require proofs are:
     - `MsgCreateClient` (`create-client` command),